frappe/erpnext_documentation/user/manual/en/stock/sales-return.md

 <!-- add-breadcrumbs -->
 # Sales Return

-Goods sold being returned is quite a common practice in business.
+Goods sold being returned happens commonly in business.
 They could be returned by the customer on quality issues, non-delivery on agreed date, or any other reason.

+### How to create a Sales Return

 In ERPNext, you can create a Sales Return by simply making a Delivery Note / Sales Invoice with negative quantity.